chong-mkp/websocket_proj/README.md

 ```

-# To query all modal
+# To query all rows of the model table
 ```
-query MyQuery {
+query GetAllPayments {
   payments {
     id
     amount